gonzaloan/go-exercises/README.md

 Allow us to handle and restrict only one instance of a class.
 An example of its use, is to create database connections, and avoid creating multiple connections.
 ### 2) Estructural
 Establish mechanisms of how create objects in larger structures without losing flexibility and reusability.
 Example: Adapter

+#### Adapter
+Allows to adapt the behaviour of a struct to an interface when there's incompatibility, without the need to change code.
 ### 3) Behavioral
 Establish mechanisms of effective communication between objects and the assignation of responsibilities.
 Examples: Observer and Strategy